andres-s/analytics-with-r/r-for-data-integrity.md

-What about analysing datesets stored on a network drive?
+What about analysing datasets stored on a network drive?
 --------------------------------------------------------

 *   SAS rarely caches datasets: almost always have to read the dataset off the